AvitalTamir/contextdb/README.md

 **Memora**: *Building the memory layer for the age of AI* 🧠✨

-Built with ❤️ and **Zig** for high-performance LLM memory infrastructure.
+Vibe-coded with ❤️ by AIs and humans, for AIs and humans.